-Our very strict criteria likely provide for the most similar behaviour to perpetual motion without violating the second law.
+Our very strict criteria thus likely provide for the most similar behaviour to perpetual motion without violating the second law.

-By considering a collection of non-interacting spins it becomes clear that the existence of dynamical symmetries alone is not enough to guarantee an OTO crystal.
-Indeed, each spin raising operator is a strictly local dynamical symmetry and yet the OTOC is always $0$ for any $x\neq y$ in such a system.
-Therefore, unlike time crystals based on correlations \cite{Marko1,Marko2}, OTO crystals cannot be given by dynamical symmetries alone.

-As shown in \cite{SM} based on the proof for the correlator \cite{Marko2}, a sufficient criterium is that a set of dynamical symmetries and conservation laws $\{A_k\}$ is \emph{closed} under multiplication by $B_0$.
-To check the OTO crystal criterium it is sufficient to only give the bound in case $\omega_1=-\omega_2=\omega$, which we call $\FF_{WV}(x,y,\omega)$.
-In that case we give a OTOC spectral function lower bound,
+A sufficient criteria for persistent oscillations in the OTOC \eqref{oscicrit} is a simple closure condition given in \cite{SM}.
+To check the OTO crystal criterium it is sufficient to only give the lower bound in case $\omega_1=-\omega_2=\omega$, which we call $\FF_{WV}(x,y,\omega)$.
+In that case a novel OTOC spectral function lower bound is,